simonewebdesign/Fushi/README.md

 Getting started
 ---------------

-1. First of all, upload everything in the root of your web server.
+1. Upload everything in the root of your web server.
-2. Then go to `/db` folder and create a new database with the provided MySQL dump.
+2. Open `/db` folder and create a new database with the provided MySQL dump.
-3. When you're done, go to `/config` folder and edit `database.php`.
+3. Go to `/config` folder and edit `database.php`.
 You'll also need to edit `paths.php` in the same folder.

 If you have edited the above files properly, just surf to the root of your website and you should be able to see the home page.

+**Having trouble during installation?
+[Please let me know](https://github.com/simonewebdesign/Fushi/issues/new).**

 Documentation